NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 A Portal application's input can be anything including a single cohort or multiple cohorts.
 The application then can either add filters to refine the cohort by adding filters, create additional cohorts, or display the data in a visualization.
 Applications typically
 have:

-* Local filters that are used to refine the data displayed in the application.
+* Local filters that are used to refine the data displayed in the application
 * Cohort filters that are used to refine the cohort
-* UI components that are used to display the data in the application.
+* UI components that are used to display the data in the application
-* State that is used to store the data displayed in the application.
+* State that is used to store the data displayed in the application
-* Actions that are used to update the state of the application.
+* Actions that are used to update the state of the application

 Applications can also create new cohorts.
 These cohorts can be used by other Portal applications.